 Maurice was 19 years old, he was 1 of 8 Drapers Assistant’s for Edgar Harvey a Linen Draper & Shopkeeper.

-In November 1917, Ipswich, whilst on leave, Maurice married Olive Marjorie Brooks, born 1890, Beeston, Nottinghamshire.
-Olive also worked at E. Brands.
+In November 1917, Ipswich, whilst on leave, Maurice married Olive Marjorie Brooks, born November 1890, Beeston, Nottinghamshire.
+Olive also worked at E. Brands, Ipswich.